our digital manufacturing ecosystem

 The drivetrain team sets the groundwork for the rest of the build, so it was important that they did the proper calculations up front to select the right motor, which would impact weight distribution and turning radius for the steering team, as well as the type of batteries and stopping power required for the breaking and powertrain team.

 After plugging and playing with several numbers, we found that an 800-watt DC motor with a 1000-watt motor controller would best suit our needs.
 Also, because we valued acceleration over top-speed, we decided that we would need more torque than what the current 1:3 motor sprocket to axle sprocket ratio provided.

 We went from a 32 tooth axle sprocket to a 60 tooth sprocket, adjusting our ratio from 1:3 to 1:5.5, theoretically increasing torque from 8Nm to 15Nm.

-The issue we ran into here is that Razor uses an odd 19.85 mm rear axle and no one makes roller chain sprockets over 20 teeth with a 20mm bore size.
-We decided in the end to buy a 60 tooth roller chain sprocket with a ¾” bore diameter and then use a 20mm drill bit to increase the opening.
+The issue we ran into here is that Razor uses an odd 19.85 mm rear axle, and no one makes roller chain sprockets over 20 teeth with a 20mm bore size.
+We decided, in the end, to buy a 60 tooth roller chain sprocket with a ¾” bore diameter and use a 20mm drill bit to increase the opening.